ramiropolla/ideas/README.md

 - Uses echo location to see how far objects come to your left (right in the UK)
 - Upload info to server
 - Mark hotspots of dangerous places for bikers

+## DonkeyCam
+- Place a GoPro on one of those donkey carts used by garbage collectors

+## Hackerspace film night
+- Watch "technological" films and discuss the science errors